Chapter 2 : Strangers With Cigarettes

 “You can talk to us you know,” Pru gently placed her hand on Andromeda’s.
 “We’re your best friends.”

 Andromeda stared at her friends longingly.
 She loved and trusted them, but what was she supposed to say?
-Hey guys, I’ve started seeing a therapist because I think my mental stability is at stake.
+By the by I’ve started seeing a shrink but I can’t even tell her that my father and sister are Death Eaters because she might get them thrown into Azkaban.
 No, definitely not.

 “Get married,” she sighed, letting it out.
 “And that’s not the worst part.”